Op-Ed: “Business-to-government data sharing on the Data Act: between a rock and a hard place” by Barbara Lazarotto

 Each Paper will be assigned a unique Digital Object Identifier(DOI) from CROSSREF and the Proceedings of the Conference will be archived in DiRPUB’s Digital Library.
 Aizhan won the nomination for “Oral Best Paper Certificate”.

-The VALKYRIES Project– funded from the European Union´s Horizon 2020 research and innovation programme, focused on analyzing, improving and developing infrastructures, protocols, and prompt data exchange standardisation and harmonisation tactics to increase effectiveness and interoperability in cross-frontier and cross-sector emergency situations, conducted its third ethical legal workshop titled “Dealing With Ethical Legal Issues Technology Development: The Current Approaches Adopted In Ongoing Projects” on March 3, 2023.
+The VALKYRIES project funded from the European Union´s Horizon 2020 research and innovation programme, conducted its third ethical and legal workshop titled “Dealing With Ethical Legal Issues Technology Development: The Current Approaches Adopted In Ongoing Projects” on March 3, 2023.

-The workshop consisted of presentations by persons involved in various projects such as the VALKYRIES, 5GSOSIA, RESCUER, LEADS and FACILITATE, these presentations focused on the ethical and legal issues encountered and combatted during the course of their respective projects.
+The workshop consisted of presentations by various EU projects such as VALKYRIES, 5GSOSIA, RESCUER, LeADS and FACILITATE, these presentations focused on the ethical and legal issues encountered and combatted during the course of their respective projects.

 Prof. Paul De Hert and ESR Barbara Lazarotto at the Norface Governance Online Lecture Series